 Blends are your friend!

 Beyond blending different varieties of apples to make an interesting cider, other fruits can be added to the fermentation as well.
 A popular one here at the shop is to add strawberries to the fermentation (1-2 pounds per gallon).
-I recently added blackberry puree to a cider that I had sitting in a carboy for a year along with some Brettanomyces Lambicus White Labs 653 (known for it’s cherry pie character) with delicious results.
+I recently added blackberry puree to a cider that I had sitting in a carboy for a year along with some Brettanomyces Lambicus (a special order yeast), known for it’s cherry pie character, with delicious results.
 We have many recipes and ideas here at the shop for other ways to spruce up your homemade cider.
 Add honey to your juice and make Cyser!
 Add pear juice to the apple blend and make a Cider-Perry!
 The possibilities are truly endless.